pyOpenSci/handbook/governance/executive-council.md

 By maintaining open communication, the Executive Council and Executive Director ensure that pyOpenSci’s decisions align with its mission and strategic goals.

-### Lazy consensus for decisions that don't require a vote
+#### Lazy consensus for decisions that don't require a vote

 Lazy consensus is applied for decisions such as those listed above that do not require a formal vote.

-Lazy consensus means that decisions are approved by default unless a member of the Executive Council explicitly raises an objection within a predefined period.
+Lazy consensus means that decisions are approved by default unless a member of the Executive Council explicitly objects within a predefined period.
 This allows decisions to move forward efficiently while providing an opportunity for discussion.

 When objections are raised, further discussion occurs.
 This ensures decisions reflect the collective agreement of the Council while minimizing unnecessary delays.

-## How the Executive Council meets and communicates
+### How the Executive Council meets and communicates

-### Monthly meetings
+#### Monthly meetings

 The Executive Council holds **monthly meetings** (typically 1.5 hours) to discuss key topics, review updates, and make decisions by consensus.
 During these meetings, the Executive Director (ED) provides updates on the organization’s development, growth, and operations and may request feedback on specific issues.
-This time is also used for strategic planning and discussion
+This time is also used for strategic planning and discussion.

 During these meetings, Council members take notes.
 These notes are summarized and published in the [Executive Council Minutes section of this Handbook](https://github.com/pyOpenSci/handbook/tree/main/reference/meeting-notes/executive-council).
 Once the notes are merged, they are [publicly available in this Handbook](https://www.pyopensci.org/handbook/reference/meeting-notes/executive-council/intro.html).